MicrosoftDocs/learn/learn-pr/azure/connect-iot-hololens-azure-digital-twins-unity/includes/11-identify-performance-events.md

 To emulate real world functionality, use a simulator to replace a real IoT device in your data pipeline for your wind farm.
 The simulator sends telemetry data to the IoT Hub.
-IoT Hub informs the Azure Digital Twins service, which interfaces with SignalR.
+IoT Hub informs the Azure Digital Twins service, which interfaces with the Azure SignalR Service.
 The data is then pulled into your mixed reality app.

-In your wind farm digital twin, the simulator sends a property update to Azure Digital Twin on demand from a user to signal an alert.
+In your wind farm digital twin, the simulator sends a property update to Azure Digital Twins on demand from a user to signal an alert.
 This alert signifies an operational event and is displayed in the mixed-reality app experience.
-The user then can resolve the event by using the UI, that is, pressing a button.
+The user can resolve the event by using the UI, for instance by pressing a button.
 The communication between Azure Digital Twins and your digital twin happens through the Azure Digital Twins REST API.
 Although this information isn't an accurate representation of real-world solution architecture, it simplifies the implementation of the simulator for your digital twin in this module.
 Normally, an IoT device wouldn't communicate directly with Azure Digital Twins.
 It would do so through Azure IoT Hub.

 The prebuilt simulator that you're running sends telemetry every five seconds from the stand-alone console application to Azure Digital Twin.
-This telemetry represents a normal state and has turbine OK as the event code.
+This telemetry represents a normal state and has `turbine OK` as the event code.
 When the user triggers an alert on the simulator, it sends modified telemetry that represents an alert situation.
-The simulator sends a property update to Azure Digital Twins, setting the Alert property to `True` on your digital twin for a particular turbine.
+The simulator sends a property update to Azure Digital Twins.
+The update sets the Alert property to `True` on your digital twin for a particular turbine.
 The simulator begins to poll Azure Digital Twins at a regular interval until the Alert property is set back to `False`, triggered by the user clearing the alert from the app within the device.
-Once the alert is cleared, the simulator resumes sending normal telemetry again with the turbine `OK` event code.
+Once the alert is cleared, the simulator resumes sending normal telemetry again with the `turbine OK` event code.

 The data simulator connects to the Azure Digital Twin REST API for two purposes: